-Corporate and Administrative expenses totalled \$3,221,418 during Fiscal 2016, an 18% decrease from the amount incurred in Fiscal 2015 (\$3,949,320).
-The main areas of decreased operating expenses for the Year were salaries, benefits and directors' fees, filing and transfer fees, audit assurance and related services, financing advisory services and expenses, occupancy costs and marketing and sales expenses.
+Corporate and Administrative expenses totalled \$775,083 during the Quarter, an 18% decrease over the amount incurred during the comparative quarter in fiscal 2016 (\$939,603).
+This decrease reflects the Company's increasing effort to reduce its overhead costs.
+The main areas of decreased operating expenses for the Quarter were salaries, benefits and directors' fees, filing and transfer fees, audit assurance and related services, and marketing and sales expenses.

-Salaries, benefits and directors' fees for the Year decreased by approximately 20% to \$1,693,399 compared to \$2,107,173 in Fiscal 2015.
-The decrease in salaries, benefits and directors' fees was primarily related to the reduced staffing levels and the further reduction in directors' fees starting in January 2016.
+Salaries, benefits and directors' fees for the Quarter decreased by approximately 22% to \$405,014 compared to \$517,910 for the same quarter in fiscal 2016.
+This decrease is primarily related to reduced staffing levels and to the decrease in the provision for accrued vacation days.

-Filing and transfer fees decreased by 32% to \$116,484 during the Year compared to \$170,600 for Fiscal 2015.
-The decrease is primarily related to the decrease in participation fees paid to the Ontario Securities Commission and the decrease in annual listing fees paid due to the Company's move to the OTCQX Best Market from the NYSE MKT.
-The participation fee paid during the Year was based on the Company's average market capitalization in fiscal 2015, whereas the participation fee paid in fiscal 2015 was based on the Company's average market capitalization in fiscal 2011.
+Filing and transfer fees decreased by 28% to \$40,001 during the Quarter compared to the same quarter in fiscal 2016.
+The decrease is primarily related to the decrease in annual listing fees paid due to the Company's move to the OTCQX Best Market from the NYSE MKT in December 2015.

-Fees for audit assurance and related compliance services for the Year decreased by approximately 33% to \$115,391 compared to \$171,755 in Fiscal 2015.
-The decrease is primarily related to the elimination of quarterly financial statement review services and related compliance services in Q2 to Q4 of fiscal 2016 to conserve cash resources as these services are no longer required following the expiry of the 2013 shelf prospectus in October 2015 and after the Company became a "nonaccelerated filer" in the US under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
+Fees for audit assurance and related compliance services for the Quarter decreased by approximately 48% to \$18,900 compared to \$36,660 for the same quarter in fiscal 2016.
+The decrease is primarily related to the elimination of quarterly financial statement review services to conserve cash resources as these services are no longer required following the expiry of the 2013 shelf prospectus in October 2015.